sendxt/dummy-blog/README.md

 ...

-Open your browser and page localhost:8080 you'll see var_dump result of generators with applied random converter to them
+Open your browser and page http://0.0.0.0:8080/blog and you will see responsive dummy blog